 Depending on the size of your PV system, you can greatly reduce — or completely eliminate — your electric bill.
-The average solar investment payback is about six to seven years, and the savings will continue for many years after that.
+The average solar investment payback is about six to seven years.
+But, the savings will continue for many years after that.

 What happens when there is snow on my roof, or no sun?

-Fortunately, net energy metering allows you to accrue and leverage credits for electric power from the grid during times of low sun exposure.
-With a properly designed system, you should generate enough on sunny days to cover your energy use on days with lower production.
+Fortunately, net energy metering allows you to collect credits for electric power from the grid when sun exposure is low.
+With a properly designed system, you should generate enough on sunny days to cover your energy use on lower production days.

 Can solar energy reduce my heating bills, too?

 Yes, solar energy in your home can help reduce your electric heat bills.
-You may also be able to use more electric heat in place of oil and gas (such as space heaters in the colder months).
+You may also be able to use more electric heat in place of oil and gas (I.e space heaters).

 What makes RevoluSun’s solar installations a cut above the rest?

-Our top solar panel installers understand that your home is your most important investment and approach each job with the utmost care and respect for your space.
-Every job we do is fully customized to fit your home or business’s unique layout and energy needs — which, as you can imagine, offers many benefits over the “one-size-fits-all” solar kits offered by some solar providers.
-All of our in-house solar installers are highly trained, and we are set on building relationships with our customers, so you don’t have to worry about us leaving you high and dry after your system is set up.
+Our top solar panel installers understand that your home is your most important investment.
+Thus, we approach each job with the utmost care and respect for your space.
+We fully customize every job to fit your home or business’s unique layout and energy needs.
+This method offers many benefits over the “one-size-fits-all” solar kits offered by some solar providers.
+All of our in-house solar installers are highly trained.
+Additionally, we are set on building relationships with our customers, and won’t leave you high and dry after your system is set up.

 *Appraisal Journal, Appraisal Magazine Article